Real-Gecko/KSP-KEI/README.md

 Gather science from KSC in one click.

 # Changelog
+## 1.2.3
+- Recompile for KSP 1.3.1
+- Fix body name in main window title

 ## 1.2.2
 - Experiments for the part are not available until part is purchased
 - Fixed `dmlaserblastscan` and `dmNAlbedoScan` descriptions